w3f/Grant-Milestone-Delivery/evaluations/dao-entrance-node_1_keeganquigley.md

 # General Notes

 I was able to build and run the node both manually and via Docker.
 Thanks for such detailed instructions!
-I was able to get all the way through the test guide.
-I could:
+Regarding the test guide, I could:

 - Start a DAO
 ```rust